Particular/ServicePulse/docs/frontend/error-capability-card.md

 ## Status Indicators

-The recoverability card currently shows no status indicators.
+The recoverability card shows a single `FailedMessages` indicator whenever the primary ServiceControl instance is available.

+- green when failures can be managed from the current ServicePulse instance
+- yellow in multi-region mode, where failure management is read-only from the cross-region view

+Tooltip text for multi-region mode:

+`Message failures are read only in multi-region mode, use the region specific ServicePulse to manage failures.`

-Instance-level visibility for ServiceControl now lives on the `Platform health` page instead of on the capability card.
+Instance-level visibility for ServiceControl still lives on the `Platform health` page instead of on the capability card.

 ## Relationship with Dashboard